belapferreira/finax/README.md

 ### Context

-The Finax app was developed as a way to apply and fix the knowledge that was studied about TailwindCSS and Redux Toolkit practically.
+The Finax app was developed as a way to apply and fix the knowledge that I studied about TailwindCSS and Redux Toolkit practically.

 I'm more familiar with React, so I've picked this library to develop the interface, using the Next.js framework.
 Currently, the React team recommends choosing one of the frameworks popular in the community: